 - The Peterborough School has a wide programme of extra curricular activities.
 This means that children develop their characters beyond just the academic.
 Sport is played seriously and to a very high standard.
 The Arts are hugely important to us: unlike in larger schools, you don't have to wait until you're older to perform in productions.
 From the beginning, our children are encouraged to sing in choirs, play in ensembles, act in shows, speak in public and be in a range of sports teams.

 - A highly academic child should get good academic results in any school.
 What The Peterborough School children gain is an 'edge' when it comes to competing and mixing with others from all walks of life.
 The experiences that children have give them a combination of poise and self-confidence.
 They become articulate and responsible young people with excellent interpersonal skills.

 In short, what you are buying for your child at The Peterborough School is advantage, both in terms of academic opportunities and the development of their personality and integrity.

 Q. How do you set about getting a place?

 A. All children firstly need to be registered with the School.
 Registration is by completion and return of the Application Form, which is contained, along with the terms and conditions, in the annually updated Further Information brochure, together with the registration fee.
-Parents will then be informed as to the next steps regarding assessment for entry.
+Parents will then be informed as to the next steps regarding assessment for entry, which are age-dependent.